wighawag/hardhat-deploy/README.md

 // deploy/00_deploy_my_contract.js
 // execute is needed to register your script import { execute } from "rocketh";
-// here we add the `@rocketh/deploy` extension that let you use the deploy function (hardhat-deploy v2 is fully modular) import "@rocketh/deploy";
 // here we import the context, the convention is to import it from a file named `_context.ts`
 // it contains the configuration like artifacts and named accounts
 // see bellow for an example